-Asthma Treatment in California, Oregon & Washington
+Asthma Treatment in California, Oregon and Washington

 At Columbia Asthma & Allergy Clinic, Dr. Sanjeev Jain & his team of allergists specialize in the treatment of allergy & asthma-related conditions such as allergic asthma, exercise induced asthma, occupational asthma & chronic cough.
-Call us today to schedule a consultation appointment at one of our many clinics near you in Washington, Oregon, and California.
+Call us today to schedule a consultation appointment at one of our many clinics near you in Washington, Oregon, California, and Idaho.

 Asthma is a chronic disease of the lungs that narrows and inflames the airways, making it difficult to breathe.
 This condition affects individuals of all ages, but most often begins in childhood.
 Because asthma can have a number of different causes and may be confused with other conditions that affect the airways, the first step to improving your symptoms is receiving an accurate diagnosis.